kegiljarhus/pyBEMT/joss/paper.md

 design.
 Several open-source packages include an implementation of BEMT, for instance the `AeroDyn`[@moriarty2005aerodyn] solver used in the whole-turbine simulation software `OpenFAST`[@OpenFAST], and the `QBlade`[@marten2013qblade] software for wind turbine blade design. `QBlade` has later been forked to develop `JBLADE`[@silvestre2013jblade], a software focusing on propeller design.

-`pyBEMT` is a unified implementation of the blade element momentum theory, supporting both propellers and turbines.
-Figure \autoref{fig:example} shows two examples of predictions from the model for a tidal stream turbine[@bahaj2007power] and an airplane propeller[@theodorsen1937characteristics], respectively.
+`pyBEMT` is unique in that it offers a unified implementation of the blade element momentum theory, supporting both propellers and turbines.
+This is of particular interest in education, to demonstrate the similarities between these two domains.
 The software is designed as a stand-alone Python implementation with emphasis on readability and extensibility.
 Its modular design and permissive license also makes it suitable for integration into other simulation tools.
-Other notable features of the package are a model for coaxial rotors and optimization of rotor parameters using the differential evolution algorithm in `SciPy`. `pyBEMT` is currently applied in research projects on rotor design for unmanned aerial vehicles and turbine design for tidal stream turbines, as well as used in education within fluid dynamics and computational engineering.
+Other notable features of the package are a model for coaxial rotors and optimization of rotor parameters using the differential evolution algorithm in `SciPy`.
+The use of coaxial rotor systems has recently seen renewed interest with the growth in unmanned aerial vehicles and autonomous systems.

+Figure \autoref{fig:example} shows two examples of predictions from the model for a tidal stream turbine[@bahaj2007power] and an airplane propeller[@theodorsen1937characteristics], respectively. `pyBEMT` is currently applied in research projects on rotor design for unmanned aerial vehicles and turbine design for tidal stream turbines, as well as used in education within fluid dynamics and computational engineering.